fabiochiusano/article2kindle/README.md

 The script will visit the web pages specified in the url file, convert them to PDF and send emails to your Kindle email account with the PDFs as attachments.
 If your Kindle is connected to your WIFI, you will see the articles coming to your Kindle in a few moments.
 They will be called `openai_gpt2_follow_up.pdf` and `deepmind_unsupervised_learning.pdf`.
 ### Just send some PDFs to my Kindle
 Follow the steps 2, 3 and 4.

+## Additional information
+You can call the Python script using the following flags:
+- `html2pdf`: reads the `urls` file, visit the websites and save them as PDFs in the `pdfs` folder.
+- `pdf2email`: reads the PDFs in the `pdfs` folder and send them with your email account to your Kindle account (as specified in the `conf` file).
+- `clean`: clean the `pdfs` folder.